 WAIT!
 The Virus Changed Things.

-We hate it just like you do, but family cannot be with the patients at this time.
+We hate it just like you do, but family cannot be with the patients at this time because of the COVID-19 virus issue and social distancing.
 We used to have the patient’s family with them at all times until they went into the operating room, but that had to change after we opened up for the virus.
 This is temporary, but for now:

 - Family cannot enter the hospital at Tampa General Hospital.
 They are required to stay in their car, or better yet, go back home or to the hotel.
 One of the surgeons will call your family member when the operation is over, and the hospital nurses will call them when it is time to come get you.

-- Children are not allowed in any hospital (national rule during virus times).
+- Children are not allowed in any hospital (national rule).

 - Some people come by themselves for parathyroid surgery and that is perfectly fine.